every-go/.github/profile/README.md

       <ul>
         <li> Waiter and one experience for waiter of catering </li>
         <li> Cashier at a supermarket </li>
-        <li> An experience outside my city, precisely in Sardinia to being an animator </li>
+        <li> An experience outside my city, specifically in Sardinia, working as an animator. </li>
       </ul>
     </td>
   </tr>